RyanLMcMillan/city-explorer/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
 This application will allow a user to input a city they desire to render providing specific information.
+As a user of City Explorer, I want to enter the name of a location so that I can see the exact latitude and longitude of that location.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->